 During a meditative state, we seek to raise our conscious awareness, so we may better understand the nature of our thoughts.
 Hypnosis differs in some respects to this.
 Even though the word hypnosis originates from the Greek word hupnos, meaning sleep, we must not confuse it as such.
 Whilst ‘under’ hypnosis, we are in fact wide awake.
 All that has altered is our state of mind.
 This altered state concerns the bypassing of consciousness, so we may open the mind sufficiently, to gain access to our unconscious processing.
 It is often our unconscious beliefs and understandings, that directly conflict, with our conscious desires.
 As such, learning the skill of self-hypnosis, awards us the ability to directly influence and alter those things that unconsciously hold us back.

 Currently we have a myriad of valuable life skills and self-help techniques available to us all.
 Skills and techniques, that have empowered many individuals, to live happy, healthy and fulfilling lives.
-Our half day meditation and self-hypnosis courses will be running in central Bristol from the summer of this year.
+Our half day meditation, self-hypnosis and self-awareness courses will be running in North London from the summer of this year.
+Apply for your place by completing the form found on our Contact Us page.